The Mercers' Company

 The connection with the Mercers' is woven through the school, both in the fabric of the buildings and the support and guidance they provide to our community.”second Master, Mark McFarland

 The Mercers’ are very much a family and so is Dauntsey's.
-The links we have forged over many centuries are as alive and important in the 21st century as they were in Tudor timesLucy Walsh-waring, vice chair of governors
+The links we have forged over many centuries are as alive and important in the 21st century as they were in Tudor timesLucy Walsh waring, Chairman of governors

 Lucy Walsh Waring is one of seven governors nominated by the Mercers’, as specified in William Dauntesey’s 1542 will.